ctech-05/bc-101/README.md

 Jan 2023 -

-Dec 2022 - Another init using Ethereum blockchain.
-This go around, the idea was to use Quorum ethereum client rather than the native geth flavor.
-Any new learnings from using a different client as well experimenting with the privacy features unique to Quorum was the basic argument to use Quorum.
-Became aware of QBFT, IBFT consensus protocols.
+Dec 2022 - New init using Ethereum blockchain.
+         - This go around, the idea was to use Quorum ethereum client rather than the native geth flavor.
+         - Any new learnings from using a different client as well experimenting with the privacy features unique to Quorum was the basic argument to use Quorum.
+         - Became aware of QBFT, IBFT consensus protocols.
+         - Public contracts and private contracts

 Nov 2022 - Research on various blockchain services out in the market.
 IBM managed blockchain, Oracle Blockchain platform, AWS Amazon Managed blockchian, Moralis, Azure, QBS ( Quoroum Blockchain service )

 Oct 2022 - Research and come up with/ contribute to Blockchain Reference Architectures discussion.

-Sep 2022 -
+Sep 2022 - Awareness of various types Tokens ( Fungible, Non-Fungible, Semi-Fungible) and the standards governing these tokens.
+ERC-20, ERC-721, ERC-1155.

 Aug 2022 - Decentraland POC.
 Dabbled in ethereum contracts.
 Used Remix-IDE